ybkimm/gdzig/docs/memory.md

 Godot has two main kinds of types:

 - **Builtins**: Value types with known layout - either stack-allocated structs or reference-counted types on the heap.
+- **Variant**: A special kind of builtin that can represent any builtin or class.
 - **Classes**: Heap-allocated objects accessed by pointer.
 Engine classes are opaque; your extension classes are not.

 Each category has different memory management rules, covered in the sections below.